minprog/pyprog/opdrachten/week6/virus/venglish.md

 * Check whether the length of the virus always remains the same after mutation.

 * New test strategy: also look at the **edge cases** for this type of function.
 What happens when `mutate` is called with an empty string?
 Test this property as well.
+(An emtpy string is not really a virus of course, but at least you do not want an empty string to contain virus elements after mutating!)

 ## Step 3: Die off